bennadel/git-cheat-sheet/README.md

 git checkout master
 ```

-Now, your `master` branch should be back in a pristine state.
+Now, your `master` branch should be back in a pristine state and your `temp-work` branch can be continued later.